-Salon and Spa Support Specialist Technical Certificate of Credit OVERVIEW
+Salon and Spa Support Specialist Technical Certificate of Credit

 The Salon and Spa Support Specialist certificate program introduces courses that prepare students for careers in the field of Cosmetology as Salon and Spa Support Specialist.
 Learning opportunities develop academic and professional knowledge required for job acquisition, retention and advancement.
 The program emphasizes specialized training for safety, sanitation, state laws, rules and regulations, chemistry, anatomy and physiology, skin, hair, hair treatments and manipulations, reception sales, management, employability skills, and work ethics.
-Graduates receive a Salon and Spa Support Specialist Technical Certificate of Credit and are employable as a Cosmetology salesperson, salon receptionist, or salon technician.
+Graduates receive a Salon and Spa Support Specialist Technical Certificate of Credit.